frostyflame81/churchsuite-heatmiser/README.md

     * **`preheat_time_minutes`**: The default time in minutes to start heating a venue before a booking.
     * **`default_temperature`**: The target temperature in degrees Celsius when a room is occupied.
     * **`eco_temperature`**: The temperature to set when a room is not occupied.
-    * `temperature_sensitivity`: The outside temperature below which the preheat adjustment applies.
+    * `temperature_sensitivity`: A setting for future expansion that fills out the heatmiser profile.
     * `preheat_adjustment_minutes_per_degree`: Minutes added to preheat per degree below sensitivity, multiplied by heat\_loss\_factor.

+    Most of these values can now be adjusted from the gui available on port 5000

 ### 3. Set up Environment Variables